MichaelCurrin/dev-cheatsheets/cheatsheets/terraform/code/index.md

 ---
 layout: listing
+description: How to write code for Terraform files
 ---
 # Code
-> How to write code for Terraform files.